bluesky66-dev/kibana/src/plugins/usage_collection/README.md

  - Don't block your application on the incrementCounter method (e.g. don't use `await`)
- - Set the `refresh` option to false to prevent unecessary index refreshes which slows down Elasticsearch performance
+ - Set the `refresh` option to false to prevent unecessary index refreshes which slows down HyperSec performance

 Note: for brevity the following example does not follow Kibana's conventions